Talk2Babatunde/windows-sysmon-soc-operations1-/Executive_Overview/Case_Study/Attack_Timeline/Detection_Engineering/Investigation_Evidence/Incident_Response/MITRE_ATTCK_Mapping/Dashboards/dashboard_overview.md

 **4. Behavioral Correlation (Brute Force → Persistence)**

-The "Wow" panel.
 This identifies the pattern of an account being compromised before a persistence mechanism is installed.

 **Query:**